Free Account Opening + AMC Free Demat

 The ROCE ratio provides information about a company’s ability to generate profits on the employed capital.
 It is an important indicator for assessing the return on total invested capital.
 It is a benchmark for calculating the target return for investors.
 ROCE is particularly important for issuers of IPOs as it provides information on how effectively the company uses its capital to generate profits.

 An investor would prefer to invest in a company that generates a higher return on invested capital compared to others.
-ROCE is calculated by dividing total capital employed, i.e. total assets less current liabilities, by operating profit.
+ROCE is calculated by dividing the operating profit by the capital employed i.e. total assets less current liabilities.

 ROCE helps to assess the competition between two companies in the same industry and to choose the better company.
 If there are two companies A and B with capital employed of Rs 17.5 lakhs and 33 lakhs respectively and operating profit of Rs 4 lakhs and Rs 6 lakhs respectively, the ROCE for both is (4/17.5)*100= 22.8% and (6/33)*100= 18.18% respectively.
 So of the two companies, Company A has a higher ROCE even though it has a lower profit and is therefore a better choice for an investment.